mikechambers/darci/README.md

 ## Questions, Feature Requests, Feedback

-If you have any questions, feature requests, need help, or just want to chat, join the [dcli / darci Discord server](https://discord.gg/2Y8bV2Mq3p).
+If you have any questions, feature requests, need help, or just want to chat, join the [dcli / DARCI Discord server](https://discord.gg/2Y8bV2Mq3p).

 You can also log bugs and feature requests on the [issues page](https://github.com/mikechambers/darci/issues).